 When a user begins the verification flow, they will be prompted to choose their ID type as configured by your template.
 This screen will not be shown if only one ID type is enabled.

-Your user will then be prompted to provide their phone number or email address to receive a link to complete the flow on their mobile device.
+On desktop, your user will be prompted to provide their phone number or email address to receive a link to complete the flow on their mobile device.
 This step is only included when users visit the web experience from a non-mobile device.
 Alternatively, if they click "I don't have a phone", they'll be able to use the "Upload an image" button to manually upload a picture of their ID from their computer (this option is excluded if you select the

-The user will then be prompted to scan the front of their ID.
+Once the user is in our flow, they will then be prompted to scan the front of their ID.
 In most cases, this will be automatically detected but a user can also manually take a photo.

 The user will be advanced to a back barcode scan.
 In most cases, this will be automatically detected but a user can also manually take a photo.

-The user is prompted to take a photo of themselves to compare against the photo ID.
+The user is prompted to take a photo of themselves to compare with the photo included on the front of their ID.

 The user is prompted to either change the orientation of their face and take another photo.
 This is used to compare against the provided selfie image.

-Berbix will present the user with a consent collection screen when Berbix is able to determine that an end-user of the Berbix Verify flow is located in a state where the end-user's consent is legally required for performing automated facial recognition on pictures of their face (e.g. Illinois, and several other states).
+When Berbix is able to determine that an end-user of the Berbix Verify flow is located in a state where the end-user's consent is legally required for performing automated facial recognition on pictures of their face (e.g. Illinois, and several other states), Berbix will present the user with a consent collection screen.
 Templates may also be configured for Berbix to collect consent from all end-users regardless of their location.

 id_selfie_consent_declined flag which we recommend mapping to a